aws-powertools/powertools-lambda-python/docs/utilities/parameters.md

     ```

 === "getting_started_set_ssm_parameter_overwrite.py"
-    There are occasions where sometimes you are setting a parameter and then you may need to update that parameter later on.
-In this case, you can use the `overwrite` parameter to overwrite the parameter value if it already exists.
-If you do not set this parameter, then the parameter will not be overwritten and an exception will be raised.
+    Sometimes you may be setting a parameter that you will have to update later on.
+Use the `overwrite` option to overwrite any existing value.
+If you do not set this option, the parameter value will not be overwritten and an exception will be raised.

-    ```python hl_lines="8"
+    ```python hl_lines="8 12"
     --8<-- "examples/parameters/src/getting_started_set_ssm_parameter_overwrite.py"
     ```